 Rotary Club of Montego Bay East, Jamaica.

 Rotary Club of Liguanea Plains, Jamaica

 DISTRICT GOVERNOR HARESH RAMCHANDANI

 VISITS CLUBS AROUND DISTRICT 7020

-Hello my Fellow Rotarians and the Family of Rotary:
+Hello Fellow Rotarians and the family of Rotary:

 Haresh L. Ramchandani